July 28th, 2012 Henri Fayol

 Fayol has been described as the father of modern operational management theory (George, p.
 146).
 Although his ideas have become a universal part of the modern management concepts, some writers continue to associate him with Frederick Winslow Taylor.
 Taylor's scientific management deals with the efficient organisation of production in the context of a competitive enterprise that has to control its production costs.
 That was only one of the many areas that Fayol addressed.
 Perhaps the connection with Taylor is more one of time, than of perspective.
 According to Claude George (1968), a primary difference between Fayol and Taylor was that Taylor viewed management processes from the bottom up, while Fayol viewed it from the top down.
 George's comment may have originated from Fayol himself.
 In the classic General and Industrial Management Fayol wrote that "Taylor's approach differs from the one we have outlined in that he examines the firm from the "bottom up."
 He starts with the most elemental units of activity — the workers' actions — then studies the effects of their actions on productivity, devises new methods for making them more efficient, and applies what he learns at lower levels to the hierarchy…(Fayol, 1987, p.
 43)."
 He suggests that Taylor has staff analysts and advisors working with individuals at lower levels of the organization to identify the ways to improve efficiency.
 According to Fayol, the approach results in a "negation of the principle of unity of command (p.
 44)."
 Fayol criticized Taylor's functional management in this way.
 The most marked outward characteristics of functional management lies in the fact that each workman, instead of coming in direct contact with the management at one point only, receives his daily orders and help from eight different bosses(Fayol, 1949, p.
 68.)
 Those eight, Fayol said, were (1) route clerks, (2) instruction card men, (3) cost and time clerks, (4) gang bosses, (5) speed bosses, (6) inspectors, (7) repair bosses, and the (8) shop disciplinarian (p.
 68).
 This, he said, was an unworkable situation, and that Taylor must have somehow reconciled the dichotomy in some way not described in Taylor's works.

 Fayol graduated from the mining academy of St. Etienne (Ecole des Mines de Saint-Etienne) in 1860.
 The nineteen-year old engineer started at the mining company Compagnie de Commentry-Fourchambeau-Decazeville, ultimately acting as its managing director from 1888 to 1918.
 Based largely on his own management experience, Fayol developed his concept of administration.
 The 14 principles of management were discussed in detail in his book published in 1917, Administration industrielle et gerale.
 It was first published in English as General and Industrial Management in 1949 and is widely considered a foundational work in classical management theory.
 In 1987 Irwin Gray edited and published a revised version of Fayol's classic that was intended to free the reader from the difficulties of sifting through language and thought that are limited to the time and place of composition (Fayol, 1987, p. ix).
-Gray retained the 14 points shown below.
+Gray retained the 14 principles of management shown below.

 Fayol 14 Principles of Management